 - On the Confirm Schema step, accept the schema as sampled and click Next.

-Velocity will sample the data and generate a schema to start with.
+Velocity samples the data and generates a schema to start with.

 - On the Identify Key Fields step, under Tracking, choose Data does not have a Track ID.